Krishna-Baral029/Test-Chess/README.md

-# Nepali Classical Chess
+#Test-Chess

-An Android implementation of the traditional Nepali chess game, also known as Makruk.
+An Android implementation of a simple chess game, also known as Makruk.
 This project brings the classic strategy game to mobile devices with a modern UI design.

 ## 🎯 Project Overview

-This Android application is a digital version of Makruk, the traditional chess variant played in Nepal and Thailand.
+This Android application is a digital version of Makruk.
 The game features the same strategic depth as international chess but with simplified rules and unique piece movements.

 This is a school project for shree pokhariya secondary school of 11 tech batch: 2082.As a student I'm learning android development and this is my 2nd major project.